zaiisao/Documentation/en/Audio Broadcast/start_live_android.md

 ...
 dependencies {
     ...
-    // 2.8.1 is the version of the Agora SDK.
-You can set it to other versions. implementation 'io.agora.rtc:full-sdk:2.8.1'
+    // 2.9.1 is the latest version of the Agora SDK.
+You can set it to other versions. implementation 'io.agora.rtc:full-sdk:2.9.1'
 }
 ```